 Wander the medieval streets of historic Bruges or take a canal tour to explore the Venice of the North.
 The city is surprisingly compact, which makes it perfect for a day trip from Brussels.
 You’ll be amazed at how well-preserved Bruges really is.

 - Things to do in Bruges on a day trip: Take a canal tour, stroll around the market square (Grote Markt in Dutch), climb the Belfry tower, visit the Basilica of the Holy Blood, take a horse-drawn carriage ride for a unique guided tour, visit the Groeningemuseum or the Old St. John’s Hospital and meet the swans at Minnewater, the Lake of Love.
+And, when you plan on visiting in winter, you’ll be lucky enough to experience the Bruges Christmas Market.

 - Getting from Brussels to Bruges: Take the IC train at either Brussels Central or Brussels Midi station and you’ll reach your destination in 1 hour.
 From there, it’s a 20 minute walk to the city center where you can start your Bruges day tour.